-The designer was developing projects supersonic aircraft such as the "flying wing" BICH-24 and BICH-26 with a turbojet engine.
+The designer was said to be developing projects for supersonic aircraft such as the "flying wing" BICH-24 and BICH-26 with a turbojet engine.
 The BICh-22 was conceived as a single-seat experimental glider and featured a flying wing configuration.
-At the end of 1949 in the DOSAV workshops in the Chornoye suburb of Moscow, an accident occurred during a flight of the Che-22, killing the IA Petrov test driver.
+At the end of 1949 in the DOSAV workshops in the Chornoye suburb of Moscow, an accident occurred during a flight of the Che-22, killing the test pilot I.A.Petrov.
 The development work of the glider series was cancelled.

 Cheranovsky Tank Carrier